Flower Girl (film) explained

 Casting

-As with Small Boy, Bello brought new faces to the secondary roles and decided to mix the main cast with up-and-coming young actors.
-For most of them, including TV star Damilola Adegbite, it was their first time acting in a Nigerian feature film.
-They had to get used to the director’s unique style and techniques during their weeks of rehearsal.
+Similar to her approach with Small Boy, director Michelle Bello introduced new faces to the secondary roles in Flower Girl, opting to blend the main cast with emerging young actors.
+For many of these actors, including TV star Damilola Adegbite, this marked her first experience acting in a Nigerian feature film.
+The cast had to adapt to Bello's unique directorial style and techniques throughout their weeks of rehearsal, allowing them to grow into their roles and bring fresh energy to the film.

 Production

-Michelle Bello developed the initial rough draft for the film while studying for her master's degree in Communication at Regent University in Virginia, United States.
-The class was asked to write a full-length feature film script, which she had never done before.
-She gave a lot of thought to the story she would want to write about; one that would be exciting enough to develop into a ninety-page script.
+Michelle Bello began developing the initial rough draft for Flower Girl while studying for her master's degree in Communication at Regent University in Virginia, United States.
+The class assignment was to write a full-length feature film script, which was a new challenge for her.
+Reflecting on a story exciting enough to expand into a ninety-page script, she turned to her love of romantic comedies.

-"I remember my screenwriting professor really liked the first draft of the script because he gave me an A, so I was really happy.
-Back then, I never really thought of it as my second feature film.
-It was only when trying to come up with some ideas with my brother who wrote the final script that I realized that this script would be great to shoot back home as it had an international theme and crossover appeal," says Bello.
+In just two months, Bello wrote the first draft of Flower Girl, initially titled Caught Up.
+She incorporated relationship issues faced by young couples in Nigerian society to make the story relatable for younger audiences.
+Bello fondly remembers her professor’s approval, stating, "I remember my screenwriting professor really liked the first draft of the script because he gave me an A, so I was really happy.
+At that time, I never really thought of it as my second feature film.
+It was only when brainstorming with my brother, who wrote the final script, that I realized this story would be perfect to shoot back home due to its international theme and crossover appeal."

 Music